slcs-jsc/mptrac/README.md

 First, compile the GSL, netCDF, HDF5, and zlib libraries required by MPTRAC by running the build script:

     cd mptrac/libs
-    ./build.sh
+    ./build.sh <nc3|nc4>

+Please select "nc3", if you want to use netCDF classic files, or "nc4", if you want to use both, netCDF classic and netCDF-4 data files.
+The HDF5 and zlib libraries are needed only for netCDF-4.
+Sometimes, the compilation of netCDF-4 may fail, and netCDF classic might be used as a fail back option in this case.

-Next, change to the source directory, edit the Makefile according to your needs, load any modules as needed on your target platform, and try to compile the code:
+Next, change to the source directory and edit the Makefile according to your needs.
+In particular, comment or uncomment the "USE_NC4" flag, depending on whether you want to use netCDF classic or netCDF-4 data files.
+You may also want to edit the LIBDIR and INCDIR paths to point to the directories where the GSL and netCDF libraries are located on your system.
+By default, LIBDIR and INCDIR will point to the "./libs/build/" directories.

+Load any modules that are needed on your target platform, and try to compile the code:

     cd mptrac/src
     emacs Makefile